Rangitoto College: Sports Fields

 The main sports fields at Rangitoto College include a full-size artificial turf hockey field and several grass fields for sports such as soccer, rugby, and cricket.
 The school is located near the AUT Millennium, which also has a running track, long jump pit, and other facilities for athletics events.

 Gymnasium

-The main gymnasium at Rangitoto College is a large and modern facility that is equipped with a range of equipment and facilities for sports such as basketball, volleyball, and badminton.
+The main gymnasium at Rangitoto College is a large facility that is equipped with a range of equipment and facilities for sports such as basketball, volleyball, and badminton.
 It also has a fitness centre and space for other activities.

 In addition to the main gymnasium, the school also has two smaller gymnasiums that are used for junior sports and physical education classes.

 Academic performance

 Rangitoto College is a decile 10 school, meaning that, as the ERO (Education Review Office) puts it, Rangitoto draws its students from an area of 'least socio-economic disadvantage'.
 The data show that it performs at, or above, the average level for decile 10 schools nationally.
 Like other decile 10 schools, Rangitoto performs better than schools from areas of greater socio-economic disadvantage.

 Prior to Bursary being replaced by the National Certificate of Educational Achievement Rangitoto had at least one student recognised as New Zealand's top scholar in a subject between 2001 and 2003; in 2003 Rangitoto had three four top-scholars including top all-round Female Māori Scholar.
 5. In 2006 a Rangitoto College student was named "Top Scholar in New Zealand" for the subject of history in 2006 based on the NCEA framework.

 In 2013, 94.4 percent of students leaving Rangitoto College held at least NCEA Level 1, 89.5 percent held at least NCEA Level 2, and 76.3 percent held at least University Entrance.
 This is compared to 85.2%, 74.2%, and 49.0% respectively for all students nationally.

 In 2021, Rangitoto College students collectively achieved 244 scholarship passes in the New Zealand Scholarship exams which included 34 "Outstanding" passes.
 Sixteen students gained four or more scholarship passes, with a further fourteen students gaining three scholarship passes.
 Six students gained Outstanding Scholar Awards (~60 nationwide) and one student, with ten scholarship passes, gained a Premier Scholar Award (Top ~12 nationwide).
 The Premier Award winner was also the Top Subject Scholar for Art History, Geography, and Statistics while one of the Outstanding award winners was the Top Subject Scholar for Health & Physical Education.
 This placed the school as the top scholarship school in New Zealand for the fourth year in a row.